croservices/cro/docs/http-auth-and-sessions.md

 ## Router Support

-The signature of a route may include one positional parameter that:
+The signature of a route may start with a positional parameter that:

 * Is constrained by a type that does the `Cro::HTTP::Auth` role
 * Is marked with the `is auth` trait (this is less convenient, but allows for the case where an existing object should be used, but it is not desirable to couple it to Cro)

-Such a parameter will not be treated as a route segment, but instead will be populated with the contents of the `auth` property of the `Cro::HTTP::Request` being processed.
+Such a parameter will not be treated as the first route segment, but instead will be populated with the contents of the `auth` property of the `Cro::HTTP::Request` being processed.
 The type constraint will also be checked; should it fail, then a HTTP 401 Unauthorized responses will automatically be produced (which middleware may later rewrite into a redirect to a login page, if applicable).

 For systems where there are different kinds of user, it can be convenient to create `subset` types to describe them: